rajannpatel/ubuntupbx/README.md

     <summary>T38Fax</summary>

+    <br>[T38Fax](https://t38fax.com) proxies all the RTP and UDPTL packets through their network for observability into the quality of the RTP streams.

     ##### RTP and UDPTL ingress rule

-    [T38Fax](https://t38fax.com) proxies all the RTP and UDPTL media streams through their network for observability into the quality of the RTP streams.

     ```bash
     gcloud compute firewall-rules create allow-t38fax-rtp-udptl \